How Do You Know What You Know ?

 The belief that science has, or one day will have an explanation for everything.
 And therefore, so will the rest of us.

-Otherwise how would the scientists be aware of the results they were getting?
+Otherwise how would the scientists be aware of the results they are observing?

 Trust your experience.
 By experience I don’t mean your memories, I mean what is happening right here, right now.